satyamsingh/modeldb/README.md

     cd ..
     ./start_server.sh [thrift_version] &
     # NOTE: if you are building the project in eclipse, you may need to uncomment the pluginManagement tags in pom.xml located in the server directory

+   Thrift is a framework for developing services in multiple programming languages.
+So, you only need this if you are considering supporting multiple programming languages in an IT system.
+Used for building API.

     # build or pip install the scikit-learn client library
     pip install modeldb